bhdirect-ebooks/dev-docs/source/code/dictionaries.md

 ---
 title: Dictionaries & Encyclopedias
 ---
 This spec is only a subset of the official [EPUB Dictionaries and Glossaries 1.0](http://idpf.org/epub/dict/) Recommended Specification.
-Portions of the spefification above and beyond what is outlined here *may* be used, but features are not required.
+Portions of the specification above and beyond what is outlined here *may* be used, but features are not required.
 This spec focuses on the minimum necessary in our EPUBs.

 <hr />